Current green initiatives implemented at the Skokie Park District:

 - LED lighting conversions are 100 percent complete at Tot Learning Center, Park Services Center, Skatium Ice Arena, Skokie Sports Park, Skokie Heritage Museum, Skokie Water Playground, Devonshire Aquatic Center and Dammrich Rowing Center.
 The remaining facilities, the Weber Leisure Center, the Oakton Community Center, the Devonshire Cultural Center and the Emily Oaks Nature Center are over 90% completed.

 - Solar panels have been installed at the Emily Oaks Nature Center.
 A grant was received for the panels from the Illinois Clean Energy Foundation for $23,955.

-- Solar panels are in the process of being installed at both the Weber Leisure Center and the Park Services facility.
+- Solar panels are in the process of being installed at Devonshire Cultural Center, the Weber Leisure Center and the Park Services Center.

 - Sun tubes installed in interior office space are saving power